fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 As can be seen the naive version, which is just successive function calls to linear, ReLU and softmax operators is massively outperformed by the fused linear-relu-softmax operators, with the fissioned version with bias outside of the matrix-matrix loop winning out.
-Of course the linear-relu version are the fastest, as they don't do softmax, but between the two of them it is again the version without the bias calculation at the end of the matrix-matrix loop which wins ever so slightly.
+Of course the linear-relu versions are the fastest, as they don't do softmax, but between the two of them it is again the version without the bias calculation at the end of the matrix-matrix loop which wins ever so slightly.

 It's hard to make a general conclusion based on that, without going a lot deeper, but in any case, you should always test and measure!
-Now, you can either continue on reading the level 3 material or go to the next section to get a general introduction to GPUs.
+Now, you can either continue on reading the 3️⃣ material or go to the next section to get a general introduction to GPUs.
 We will be using the GPU on your laptop, with no CUDA involved, to see if we can make this even faster.